segment-boneyard/react-pure-ui/README.md

 ### pure(key, states)(Component)

 Connects a stateless component to an array of possible states, allowing keyboard navigation through states with ← and →.
+Any `props` passed in will be merged with the active state with the latter taking precedence.

 ### Key commands